tha-hammer/easy-video-share/frontend/SETUP.md

 ## Prerequisites
 - Node.js (v16 or higher)
 - AWS credentials from your deployed infrastructure
+- Deployed Terraform infrastructure (including DynamoDB and API Gateway)

 ## 1. Get Your AWS Credentials